 2-8% of the limit risk level based on 0.75rmax (Flim), and

-2-6% of the limit risk level based on rmax (Fcrash), where rmax is the maximum population growth rate.
+2-6% of the limit risk level based on rmax (Fcrash), where rmax is the maximum population growth rate. [adopted]

 Figure RHN-2: Risk that mortality exceeds either of three limit reference points (RR_crash (FMSM: 0.5rmax), RR_lim (FLim: 0.75rmax), RR_crash (Fcrash: rmax)).

-SC14 noted the report’s findings that understanding and reducing post-release mortality is recommended as one of most effective approaches to maintaining acceptable risk levels.
+SC14 noted the report’s findings that understanding and reducing post-release mortality is recommended as one of most effective approaches to maintaining acceptable risk levels. [adopted]

-SC14 also noted the report’s findings that the total risk to the Indo-Pacific whale shark population may be higher if there are differential impacts to more vulnerable population segments within the Pacific and/or higher fishing mortalities outside of the region (e.g. the Indian Ocean).
+SC14 also noted the report’s findings that the total risk to the Indo-Pacific whale shark population may be higher if there are differential impacts to more vulnerable population segments within the Pacific and/or higher fishing mortalities outside of the region (e.g. the Indian Ocean). [adopted]

 SC14 considered the use of precautionary risk assessment model inputs.
-It was noted that input parameters to the risk assessment were drawn from the best available data, but in some cases where the data were uninformative about the probability distributions of the parameters of interest the methodology put more weight on precautionary values.
+It was noted that input parameters to the risk assessment were drawn from the best available data, but in some cases where the data were uninformative about the probability distributions of the parameters of interest the methodology put more weight on precautionary values. [adopted]

 Management advice and implications

-SC14 considers there is a low probability that the Indo-Pacific whale shark is at risk from Pacific purse seine fisheries (median probability of less than 8% that current risk levels exceed life history-based notional reference points FLim and Fcrash).
+SC14 considers there is a low probability that the Indo-Pacific whale shark is at risk from Pacific purse seine fisheries (median probability of less than 8% that current risk levels exceed life history-based notional reference points FLim and Fcrash). [adopted]

-SC14 recommends that the WCPFC initiate concerted efforts to identify and promote best practice safe release methods for whale sharks.
+SC14 recommends that the WCPFC initiate concerted efforts to identify and promote best practice safe release methods for whale sharks. [adopted]

-SC14 recommends that research be undertaken to quantify post-release mortality rates under a variety of release scenarios.
+SC14 recommends that research be undertaken to quantify post-release mortality rates under a variety of release scenarios. [adopted]